5 Tips for Donating Your Genealogy

 Avoid being so specific that you are the only one who understands the system.

-With a degree in library science and familiarity with library archives, Amy suggests we arrange:
+With a degree in library science and familiarity with library archives, Amy suggests we arrange the following:

 paper files, rather than binders by an ancestral couple